Booval railway station

-Booval railway station is located on the Main line in Queensland, Australia.
-It serves the suburb of Booval in City of Ipswich.
-It opened in 1876.
+Booval is a railway station operated by Queensland Rail on the Ipswich/Rosewood line.
+It opened in 1876 and serves the Ipswich suburb of Bundamba.
+It is a ground level station, featuring two side platforms.

-Services
+Platforms and services

 Booval is served by trains operating to and from Ipswich and Rosewood.
 Most city-bound services run to Caboolture and Nambour, with some morning peak trains terminating at Bowen Hills.
 Some afternoon inbound services on weekdays run to Kippa-Ring.
 Booval is five minutes from Ipswich and 53 minutes on an all-stops train from Central.